great-expectations/great_expectations/docs/guides/miscellaneous/how_to_use_the_great_expectations_cli.md

 Please note that the V3 (Batch Request) API can be accessed by adding the `--v3-api` flag after `great_expectations`.
 Please see our how-to guides and use the `--help` flag for more complete descriptions of the new functionality.

+:::info [OPTIONAL_TEXT_HERE]
-:::note All Great Expectations commands have help text which you can access by adding `--help` to the end of a command.
+All Great Expectations commands have help text which you can access by adding `--help` to the end of a command.
 For example, by running `great_expectations --v3-api suite new --help` you'll see help output for that specific command.
 :::

 By running `great_expectations --v3-api --help`, you will see all top-level commands that are available in the CLI: